 Electives

-Regardless of what you are majoring in, you will have a certain amount of electives that you must take.
+Regardless of your major, you will have a certain amount of required electives.
 This is the perfect opportunity to take classes that may interest you or may be beneficial to your educational career.
 Maybe there is a class you can take that relates to one of your hobbies or you can take a class that was recommended to you.

-Take outside courses that will complement your major.
+Take courses outside of your major that will complement your degree.
 Take a few classes on subjects that you enjoy.
-Also take fun, unrelated classes that can serve as a break from what you will be studying for years as it will help open up your mind to new learning and ideas.
+Also take fun, unrelated classes that can serve as a break from what you normally study as it will open you up to new learning and ideas.
 These outside classes will be less stressful and will help you relax, keep your mind fresh, and keep learning fun.
-(You will also have the opportunity to make new friends with people in other majors that you don’t get to see that often.)
+You will also have the opportunity to connect with students in other departments that you don’t come across very often.

 Take a class because you want to and are truly interested in learning the material.
 Don’t take it to impress someone who may be looking at your resume later on down the road.
 Don’t take classes to impress future employers.
 Don’t play to other people’s expectations without regards to your own personal interests.